 One of Taiwan’s big tourist hotspots, the centrally located lake, is the largest in the country and shaped, unsurprisingly, like a sun and a moon.

-We were unfortunate with the weather whilst here, with mist, cloud and patches of light rain the norm.
-As we were higher up in the mountains the temperature had plummeted from the summer gear being worn in Tannin to jumpers and jackets to keep warm.
+I was unfortunate with the weather whilst here, with mist, cloud and patches of light rain the norm.
+As I was higher up in the mountains the temperature had plummeted from the summer gear being worn in Tannin to jumpers and jackets to keep warm.

-We were undeterred by the weather and determined to do everything recommended, even taking the cable car up that has ‘supreme views out across the lakes and landscapes’ only to find ourselves engulfed in mist within 100 metres up.
-Having pre bought the tickets as a value combo with our bus was mainly the reason we spent 15 minutes each way looking at wall of white!
+I was undeterred by the weather and determined to do everything recommended, even taking the cable car up that has ‘supreme views out across the lakes and landscapes’ only to find myslef engulfed in mist within 100 metres up.
+Having pre bought the ticket as a value combo with the bus was mainly the reason I spent 15 minutes each way looking at a wall of white!

 The boat rides around the lake were fun though, giving it quite a mystical feel and a couple of hikes to temples around the edges revealed glimpses of how the land could look.

-The lake in its entirety was finally revealed to us.
+The lake in its entirety was finally revealed to me.

-During our bus ride out back up to Taipei.
+During my bus ride out back up to Taipei.

-Still was nice to say we actually managed to see across it and you can’t always win with the weather.
+Still it was nice to say I actually managed to see across it and you can’t always win with the weather.

-The bus back to the capital was smooth and straight-forward, we caught the earliest one and just crashed on the bus to give us the full afternoon to explore.
+The bus back to the capital was smooth and straight-forward, I caught the earliest one and just crashed on the bus to give me the full afternoon to explore.